Peter B Food Safety

 So fresh and so clean

 Providing several types of food training with over 30 years of real kitchen and management experience to Kailua and all Hawaii.
-We help foodservice facilities attain a high standard of food safety.
+We help foodservice facilities attain a high standard of food and health safety.

 The forward-thinking principles of active managerial control can be applied to Hazard Analysis and Critical Control Point, a system based on the idea that significant biological, chemical or physical hazards can be prevented if they are identified at specific points within a product’s flow through an operation.
 According to the U.S. Food and Drug Administration, the success of a HACCP plan depends on educating and training management and employees in the importance of their role in producing safe foods.